Proposal for creating spatial superposition of a large mass in a RF trap: Platform: co-trapping setup

-We consider the co-trapping of a charged nanoparticle and an atomic ion in a dual frequency linear Paul (RF) trap; see the schematic in fig.~\ref{fig:Paul-trap}.
+We consider the co-trapping of a charged nanoparticle and an atomic ion in a dual frequency linear Paul (RF) trap; see the schematic in \cref{fig:Paul-trap}.
 This is obtained by driving the Paul trap with two oscillating electric fields, one with slow frequency ($\Omega_s$) that provides the trapping for the nanoparticle, and one with high frequency ($\Omega_f$) that provides the trapping of the ion.
-Demonstrated in ref.~\cite{bykov2024nanoparticle}, this co-trapping is in principle stable for a range of experimental parameters, which can either be found numerically or approximated analytically.
-For details on the latter we refer to appendix~\ref{app:stability}.
-Here we set the equations and state the results.
+After the introduction of the Paul trap~\cite{Paul:1990}, dual frequency traps have been proposed as a method for co-trapping~\cite{Trypogeorgos2016} of particles with very different charge-to-mass ratios.
+Demonstrated in ref.~\cite{bykov2024nanoparticle} for an atomic ion and a charged silica nanoparticle, this co-trapping is in principle stable for a range of experimental parameters, which can either be found numerically or approximated analytically.
+For details on the latter we refer to~\cref{app:stability}.

 The radial, time-dependent electric potential of the trapping electric field is given by